Pius Font i Quer: Military and teaching career

-Born in 1888, in Lleida, Font organized the Institut Botànic de Barcelona and founded Jardí Botànic in this city.
-In 1911 he joined the Health Military Corporation, in which he was given the military rank of tinent coronel farmacèutic.
-He was on a botanic expedition in Albarracín (Aragon) with his fellowship when the Francisco Franco's 1936 coup d'état failed and began the Spanish Civil War.
-When he want back to Barcelona, he had to go through the war front; for this the reason he was accused of being a member of the military rebellion and lost all his honours, which made continuation of his scientific work difficult.
+Font himself was on a botanic expedition in Albarracín (Aragon) with his fellowship from the Faculty when the Francisco Franco's 1936 coup d'état failed and began the Spanish Civil War.
+In order to head back to Barcelona, he had to cross and go through the war front; for this the reason he was accused of being a member of the military rebellion, briefly imprisoned, and lost all his honours, which made continuation of his scientific work difficult.
+However, Font i Quer had affinities with the Republican faction, being close friend and colleague of Xavier Palomas i Bons, pharmacy professor in Barcelona, was assassinated in 1938.